 March 22, 2023

 Peritoneal cancer affects the peritoneum, a thin layer of tissue that lines the abdominal cavity and covers the organs within it, such as the stomach, liver, intestine, pelvis, bladder, and rectum.
 Peritoneum produces a lubricating fluid that helps the organs inside the abdomen to function smoothly.
-Cancer cells can grow within the peritoneum, forming abnormal cells that can become tumors.
-These cell growths and tumors spread to nearby organs and tissues and, in some cases, can travel to other body parts through the bloodstream or lymphatic system.
+Abnormal cells can grow within the peritoneum, forming tumors.
+These tumors can eventually grow and affect nearby organs and tissues and, in some cases, can travel to other body parts through the bloodstream or lymphatic system.
 Like any other type of cancer, peritoneal cancer can be life-threatening if left untreated.

 There are two types of peritoneal cancers – primary and secondary.